 Some of the anime we pointed out only featured Midorikawa playing minor characters but his performance in the shoujo “The Story of Saiunkoku” as the sweet, protective Seiran earned a lot of praise since it had been a long time since he’d done a historical shoujo – last time had been the major hit series Fushigi Yuugi – and fans were ecstatic about it.
 Part of the lead cast but without much say to the main romantic pairing, Seiran is still a pivotal character throughout the two seasons this anime spawned.

-In Nurarihyon No Mago his character Hidemoto Keikain was used not only as a wise plot device but also as a comic relief for a series that was growing gradually more serious as time passed.
-His carefree personality led to lots of hilarious scenes during his short term presence in the anime.
-But don’t be fooled by those funny skits, Midorikawa‘s performance has also a lot of cleverness and wit that makes this character standout even among the secondary cast.
+In Nurarihyon No Mago his character Hidemoto Keikain was used not only as a wise plot device but also as comic relief for a series that was growing gradually more serious as time passed.
+His carefree personality led to lots of hilarious scenes during his short-term presence in the anime.
+But don’t be fooled by those funny skits, Midorikawa‘s performance has also a lot of cleverness and wit that makes this character stand out even among the secondary cast.

 “It’s very simple.
 You barge into her house at around 3 a.m and while playing around with a box cutter right there at her bedside, you say: It’s going to be okay.
 You’ll definitely get this done.
 There is no reason you shouldn’t.
 You just slipped a bit in your schedule.
 I’ve got high hopes for you because you always come through.
 No reason you couldn’t this time, right?
 You’re one of my authors after all.

 After you have repeated this litany a few times, she’ll definitely come around”